Lynn Hill: Competitive career

 From 1986 to 1992 Hill was one of the world's top sport climbers, winning over thirty international titles, including five victories at the Arco Rock Master.
 This coincided with the era when the leading female climbers caught up with the leading men.
 In 1990, at the final stage of the World Cup Final, she was one of three competitors and the only woman to reach the top of the wall—and the only climber to complete the hardest move.
 As Joseph Taylor writes in his history of climbers of Yosemite, "at that moment Lynn Hill was arguably the best climber in the world, male or female".
 Hill describes this as her most satisfying win because her competition—Isabelle Patissier—received information on how to do the final climb from the men who had already finished it.
 Moreover, Hill was starting with zero points in the competition because she had made a mistake in the previous competition, so she had to win big or not at all (the World Cup consisted of a series of competitions in which the participants were given points for a variety of climbing techniques).
 "It took all of my effort and concentration to pull through the route.
 The moves I had to make were really spectacular, but I managed to do them.
 I was so excited to get to the top ...
 I proved a point about women and what we're capable of—a lot of the best men had fallen off that route."
 As a professional climber, Hill was able during this time to support herself by doing what she loved; she made approximately half of her income from climbing competitions and half from sponsorships.

 In January 1990, Hill set another landmark by becoming the first woman to redpoint a 5.14 (that is, she practiced free climbing the route before she was able to successfully climb it), Masse Critique in Cimaï, France.
 J.B.
 Tribout, who first ascended the route, challenged Hill, saying no woman would ever be able to climb it—Hill completed it in fewer tries than Tribout, after "nine days of exhausting effort".
 In 1992, it was described as the hardest rock climb ever made by a woman.

 Hill has experienced only one major accident in her climbing career.
-On May 9, 1989, she fell during a climb in Buoux, France; after forgetting to tie a safety rope, she fell 85 ft (25 m) into a tree, and was knocked unconscious, dislocated her left elbow and broke a bone in her foot.
+On May 9, 1989, she fell during a climb in Buoux, France; after being distracted when starting to tie a safety rope (with her intended bowline), she fell 72 ft (22 m) into a tree, and was knocked unconscious, dislocated her left elbow and broke a bone in her foot.
 She had been training hard for the World Cup and had to stop competing for a few months to recover; she was devastated to miss the first World Cup in the sport.
 However, only six weeks after her fall, she was back climbing.